-2019 Lemoravo Vineyard Pinot Noir is bold, but rustic.
-Deep color and flavors are apparent from the get-go.
-The glass is overwhelming on the nose with dark fruit tones and elegant oak profile.
-The palate has plenty of character from raspberry pie and cherry cobbler at first sip.
-Softer nuances of earth tones and forest floor become apparent after a few swirls.
-This wine opens up nicely with a little time showcasing a beautiful bouquet of cherry blossoms, lavender with tones of plum and blackberry.
+The 2019 Lemoravo Vineyard Pinot is bold but rustic, the nose is overwhelming with dark fruit tones and an elegant oak profile.
+The palate has plenty of character from raspberry pie and cherry cobbler and earth tones and forest floor become apparent after a few swirls.
+Opening up nicely with a little time it shows a beautiful bouquet of cherry blossoms and lavender with fruit tones of plum and blackberry.

-Located in the hills on the west side of Monterey’s Salinas Valley, the Santa Lucia Highlands benefit from the cooling influence of the Pacific Ocean.
-Our fruit comes from the Lemoravo Vineyard at the southern end of the Santa Lucia Highlands appellation, almost directly below the Sierra Mar Vineyard.
-The name comes from the crops originally planted at the site; lemons, oranges and avocados; which incidentally also thrive in the region.
-Pinot Noirs made here tend to be fruit-forward and rich, but with remarkable natural acidity.
-The Lemoravo Vineyard encompasses 26.18 planted acres, all of which are Pinot Noir.
-We are excited to share this wine with our customers.
+Located in the hills on the west side of Monterey’s Salinas Valley, the Santa Lucia Highlands AVA benefits from the cooling influence of the Pacific Ocean.
+Lemoravo Vineyard is almost directly below the Sierra Mar Vineyard.
+The name comes from the crops originally planted at the site: lemons, oranges and avocados.
+Pinot Noirs grown here tend to be fruit-forward and rich, with remarkable natural acidity.

 A long 2018 winter brought abundant rain that lasted until spring 2019.
 A late bloom and slow growing season led to extended hang times under late summer sunshine for the developing grapes.
 This evened ripeness throughout the vineyards and preserved exceptional natural acidity.
 Harvest was two weeks behind average, and 2019 produced high quality wines with bright, fresh acidity and complex fruit flavors.